magoo/risk-measurement/content/en/docs/intro/industry.md

 toc: true
 ---

-Cyber security is compared to other industries for its lack of rigorous and quantitative analysis of risk. **Simple Risk Measurement** focuses on _quantitative_ risk measurement to assist with this imbalance.
+Cyber security is compared to other industries for its lack of rigorous and quantitative analysis of risk. **Risk Measurement** focuses on _quantitative_ risk measurement to assist with this imbalance.
 While cyber security may lacks the forms of rigor found in other industries, this documentation also seeks to mitigate known weaknesses found in those approaches.

 What makes other industries _quantitative_ about how they handle risk?
 How are we so different?
 Well, here are some examples, and we'll start with one you see all the time.